MBDA AMC Baltimore

 Anthony Robinson

 Anthony W. Robinson for the past twenty five years has been President of the Minority Business Legal Defense and Education Fund (MBELDEF).
-As President he has guided the organization into the premiere legal advocacy and watchdog organization on behalf of the minority business community.
+Under his tenure, he has guided MBELDEF as the premiere legal advocacy and watchdog organization on behalf of the minority business community.

 Anthony Robinson